 What do I do next?
 Abandon REST for GraphQL?

 You do not have to abandon REST altogether.

 There is no need to migrate applications that have been designed to use REST API.
-Rather, you should plan to use GaphQL for future applications.
+Instead, you should plan to use GaphQL for future applications.
 GraphQL can be a lifesaver when building scalable applications.

-It is crucial to be mindful of the fact that GraphQL and REST are not the same.
+It is crucial to be mindful that GraphQL and REST are not the same.
 You can view REST API as an architecture pattern, while GraphQL is a technology and a language.
 In essence, the REST API is well established, and it is not going anywhere soon.
 GraphQL is a useful resource that makes you derive more value from REST.

 For most applications, there won’t be any increase in performance by simply migrating to GraphQL.
 However, when an app starts to scale, that is when the value of migrating to GraphQL comes to play.
 It presents a powerful and elegant solution for teams that have been restricted to the traditional REST API.

 GraphQL is highly dependent on the data requirements of developers, designers, and the products themselves.
 This dependence on data makes it very easy to use by beginners and experts alike.

 First of all, you will need a server to host your API.
 After that, you will set up a client to fetch the endpoints from the server.
 You can host the server by yourself using NodeJS, Express, and GraphQL.
 A better solution is to allow a professional service such as Back4App Serverless GraphQL API to take care of the backend hassles for you.